LucaMaccarini/Cloudy/README.md

 to see how this web app looks like, it is running here: https://cloudy-7o5q.onrender.com the onrender server is free and on the first requests it boots up, so the first request takes a while

-## For info on the project see The linked report